Muon Dynamics as a Spectral Wasserstein Flow: Introduction

-This subsection positions the paper relative to mean-field training, spectral transport costs, and normalized optimization methods for deep models.
+Spectrally normalized optimizers such as Muon replace the Euclidean geometry of gradient descent by a matrix-aware geometry adapted to block-shaped parameters.
+This paper presents a mathematical framework for these optimizers in the setting of very wide, possibly infinitely wide, layers by introducing a Spectral Wasserstein geometry that models their dynamics as mean-field gradient flows.

-\paragraph{Mean-field training of neural networks.} The idea of describing wide neural networks through probability measures on parameter space is now classical.
-It underlies the landscape analysis of two-layer networks by \citet{MeiMontanariNguyen2018}, the optimal-transport convergence analysis of over-parameterized models by \citet{ChizatBach2018}, and the metric-gradient-flow viewpoint developed in \citet{AmbrosioGigliSavare2008}.
-Our work keeps this mean-field perspective but changes the underlying metric from the Euclidean Wasserstein geometry to matrix-aware Spectral Wasserstein geometries.
+\paragraph{Normalized gradient descent and mean field dynamics.} On the optimization side, a growing literature studies normalized first-order methods.
+The recent framework of \citet{PethickXieAntonakopoulosEtAl2025} is particularly relevant because it treats norm-constrained linear minimization oracles as a general language for normalized gradient methods and includes spectral normalizations as special cases.
+Earlier works such as \citet{CutkoskyMehta2020} and \citet{MurraySwensonKar2019} show how normalized gradient methods change the optimization dynamics even in nonconvex settings.
+For deep architectures, matrix-aware normalizations are especially natural: Shampoo is an early influential example of tensor/matrix-aware preconditioning \citep{GuptaKorenSinger2018}, and Muon has become a leading example of spectral normalization in large-scale training \citep{KellerJordan2024,LiuSuYaoEtAl2025}.
+This connects naturally with the mean-field description of wide neural networks through probability measures on parameter space, which underlies the landscape analysis of two-layer networks by \citet{MeiMontanariNguyen2018}, the optimal-transport convergence analysis of over-parameterized models by \citet{ChizatBach2018}, and the metric-gradient-flow viewpoint developed in \citet{AmbrosioGigliSavare2008}.
+Our work keeps this mean-field perspective but changes the underlying metric from Euclidean Wasserstein geometry to matrix-aware Spectral Wasserstein geometries.